b-ploetzeneder/MachineVisionCodeSnippets/docs/_docs/enclosingcircle.md

 ## How does it work?

+There are plenty of algorithms for this problem: https://en.wikipedia.org/wiki/Smallest-circle_problem

+I chose one that is easy to understand, although it is not the fastest.

-The implmentation is based on 3 ideas:
+The implementation is based on 3 ideas:
-The center of the circle is somewhere in the image (this has to be ensured by the user) The only points that can define the circle lie on the convex Hull The center of the circle lies on the watershed lines of the convex hull We brute-force finding a minimal circle by calculating the distances between all potential centers + points lying on the circle.
+- The center of the circle is somewhere in the image (this has to be ensured by the user)
+- The only points that can define the circle lie on the Convex Hull
+- The center of the circle lies on the watershed lines of the Convex Hull (this is not so self-evident, but you can read the paper here: https://ieeexplore.ieee.org/document/4567872/

+I brute-force the search of the minimal circle by
+- calculating each possible center (based on IMAQ Watershed)
+- testing each center by calculating the maximal distance to each point on the convex hull contour (this is the radius of a enclosing circle going through that center)
+- selecting the center point that produces the smalles radius